 Purpose and Use of Overdrafts

 The purpose and use of overdrafts are another consideration.
-If the fees were incurred for legitimate business purposes, they may be more likely to be deemed tax-deductible.
+If the overdraft fees were incurred strictly for business needs, they might qualify as business banking expenses, but their deductibility depends on whether they are classified as service fees or penalties.

 Documentation and Record-Keeping Requirements